KusumaKrish15/Comic-Database-Service/docs/index.md

+---
+id: documentation-intro
+title: About Comic Database Service
+sidebar_label: About this API service
+---

 # Comic-Database-Service
 The Comic Database Service provides a cloud-hosted database through which you can search for your favorite comic book.
 You can retrieve details like comic issue number, publisher, date of publication, and so on of a specific comic book.